achavanga/statementprocessor/README.md

 ## Conclusion

-This microservice provides a basic framework for statement processing, including transaction reference validation, balance validation, and generating reports for failed records.
+This microservice provides a basic framework for statement processing, including transaction reference validation, balance validation, and generating reports for failed records as JSON response "this can be improved to generate a PDF report".
 It is packaged with Docker for easy deployment and has several features for further enhancement.